tiltedEnmu/puregrade_go/README.md

 This project is a server for a review aggregator (like metacritic or IGN, for example).
 The project aims to demonstrate my knowledge and skills in web development.
 The server can process http and grpc* requests and is written according to clean architecture principles.

-Stack: PostgreSQL + sqlx, Docker, Gin, gRPC, jwt, testify (for tests).
+Stack: PostgreSQL + sqlx, Docker, Gin, gRPC, jwt, testify.

 ## How to start